scrapinghub/splash/docs/scripting-libs.rst

         return tbl
     end

-This function modifies its argument inplace, but as a shortcut it returns the same table; it allows to simplify the code:
+**This function modifies its argument inplace**, but as a shortcut it returns the same table; it allows to simplify the code:

 .. code-block:: lua